 This hosting plan is made tailored for WordPress websites.
-You get quite some few benefits from this plan like private server allocation and enhanced server optimization.
+You get quite a few benefits from this plan like private server allocation and enhanced server optimization.

-You also get Sitelock security off the bat and expert support that is well versed on WordPress.
+You also get Sitelock security off the bat and expert support that is well versed in WordPress.

 The package provides essential features that ensure optimal performance for such websites.